 Using Product Tables with WooCommerce Product Add-Ons

-Note: WooCommerce Product Table and WooCommerce Product Add-Ons are two separate WordPress plugins.
+Note: WooCommerce Product Table and WooCommerce Product Options are two separate WordPress plugins.
 You will need to purchase both in order to use the features described on this page.
 If you don't want to buy the Add-Ons plugin, then you can add extra options to your product tables using WooCommerce product variations instead.

 Which add-on field types can I use in my product tables?